-You’d be surprised how few literary examples of goblet-throwing there are.
+So, naturally, I then started looking goblet-throwing in literature, because that’s how I roll, and you’d be surprised how few examples there are.
 I mean, sure, this sort of thing shows up every now and then in your basic fantasy novel, but history isn’t exactly littered with the shards of goblets broken dramatically at the climax of some great epic tale.
 Except for one, of course: the Hymiskviða (The Lay of Hymir), a poem that tells the story of Thor’s heroic acquisition of Hymir’s Cauldron.
 This is the sort of story you read to your kids at bedtime—if you happen to live in Iceland in the year 1300 or thereabouts.
 For those not familiar with the story, here is an extremely abbreviated and very slightly accurate retelling.

 Give Me a Cauldron Large Enough, and a Place to Stand…